 It helps to take a pretty deep and fearless dive into what’s actually going on with our thoughts and behavior.
 When I was ready, I began looking at how I chose to spend my time, noticing who benefited from it and who did not.
 I started to see it when I took care of others’ needs and ignored or denied my own.
 I asked myself why I made the choices I did.
-Little by little, I learned to live in awareness, with intention.
+Little by little, I learned to live in awareness.
 (Not always, but more and more often!)
 My negative self-talk once enforced my belief that everyone’s needs were more important than my own.
 I started changing my self-talk, and I questioned, then changed, those limiting beliefs.

 Setting boundaries, saying “no,” and letting others learn their life lessons “the hard way” became a few of my goals.
 I started to see my role in creating trauma bonds, and I learned how to break those bonds.
 It was a slow, deliberate, and sometimes painful process.

 Some of the other steps I took to break free of codependent coping were: living in the moment, focusing on one day at a time, building a network of emotionally healthy people, letting go of ones who weren’t, and prioritizing self-care.
-As I learned to become aware of my codependent thinking and behaving, I was better able to let go of my desire to control outcomes, no matter how good my intentions were.
+As I learned to become aware of my codependent thinking and behavior, I was better able to let go of my desire to control outcomes, no matter how good my intentions were.
 I got comfortable watching friends and loved ones deal with the consequences of their poor choices.
 I had to sit still and stay uninvolved when they made poor decisions, even if it hurt them or cost them money or relationships.
-I learned to let them feel the freedom and the dignity of making their own choices and dealing and learning from the outcomes.
+I learned to let them feel the freedom and the dignity of making their own choices and dealing with and learning from the outcomes.
 I learned to stop fixing and rescuing.
-I learned how to positively detach, set boundaries, and focus on self-care.
+I learned how to detach positively, set boundaries, and focus on self-care.